-Type of training Instructor to student ratio
+Type of Training Instructor to Student Ratio

-Pool training activities 1:8
+Pool training activities.
+1:8

-Confined water training activities 1:6
+Confined water training activities.
+1:6

-Open water training dive 1:4; 2 students may be added with additional
+Open water training dive.
+1:4; two students may be added with additional instructor

-instructor

-Open water certification 1:4 instructor with a certified assistant
+Open water certification 1:4; instructor with a certified assistant.

-These ratios are considered maximum and should be reduced if environmental conditions or

-other factors are not optimal.
+These ratios are considered an ideal and can be reduced if environmental conditions or other factors are not optimal.
+Please obtain prior council approval for adjusted instructor ratios.

-To maintain general supervision of the girls, non-diving volunteers may be able to supervise pool or confined-water activities by watching from the pool deck or surface.
+To maintain general supervision of the girls, non-diving volunteers may be able to supervise pool or confined water activities by watching from the pool deck or surface.
 For open water training dives, non-divers may supervise from land or boat.
-Among the student divers, instructors, and watchers, there must always be two unrelated adults, one of whom is female, who are approved by your council.
+Among the student divers, instructors, and watchers, there must always be two unrelated adults, one of whom is female, who are approved by your Girl Scout council.